 Prolonged fasting, sometimes referred to as periodic fasting, typically exceeds 48 hours.
-This type of long-term food deprivation can set off a unique set of metabolic events, such as deeper ketosis as glycogen stores are depleted, which may result in some degree of cellular and systemic clean-up through programs such as apoptosis and autophagy.
-A typical periodic fast in the research setting lasts between 48 hours and up to 96 hours (four days).
+This type of long-term food deprivation can set off a unique set of metabolic events, such as deeper ketosis as glycogen stores are depleted, which may promote cellular and systemic clean-up through programs such as apoptosis and autophagy.
+A typical periodic fast in the research setting lasts between 48 and 96 hours.

 While most people can safely practice time-restricted eating, periodic fasting may be more appropriate to do under the guidance of a physician.
-As a safer alternative, Dr. Valter Longo has pioneered an approach that may recapitulate many of the same effects of prolonged fasting with a hyper-low calorie, low protein, higher fat diet stretched out over a longer interval of five days – a diet called the fasting-mimicking diet.
+As a safer alternative, one approach appears to recapitulate many of the same effects of prolonged fasting with a hyper-low calorie, low protein, higher fat diet stretched out over a longer interval of five days – a diet called the fasting-mimicking diet.
 Fasting-mimicking recapitulates humans’ ancient patterns of exposure and response to famine and feast, providing a means of cellular renewal and disease protection.

 Interviews covering prolonged fasting and fasting-mimicking: